Sagar Nagar

 Sagar Nagar is a neighborhood of the city of Visakhapatnam, Andhra Pradesh, India, on the coast of the Bay of Bengal.
+In 2025, there were plans to develop Sagar Nagar beach.
+It is located in Ward 8 (Rushikonda) of Zone 2 under GVMC.

 About

 Sagar Nagar is located between Bheemunipatnam and Visakhapatnam beach road.

 Transport

 This residential area is well connected with Dwaraka Nagar and Dwaraka bus station.
+The bus route 900K connects Sagar Nagar with Railway Station and Bhemili.